Sebastiana Black, VMTR, MBACP, MA

 Sebastiana grew up in Czechoslovakia, where freedom of expression and speech wasn't granted.
 This impacted on family cultures too where feelings were often left unacknowledged and unspoken.
 As a child and teenanger she looked for other opportunities to express herself through singing, dancing, acting, writing poetry and studying foreign languages.
 Her upbringing created the perfect conditions to spark her life-long interest in expressive arts, psychotherapy and personal development.

-Sebastiana performs her original and traditional songs in a duet The Fire Doves with Birgitta Campbell, a fiddle player.
-Sebastiana's songs explore life's most poignant themes like relationships, connection, emotions, meaning, time, death, change and more.
-Many of Sebastiana's lyrics are inspired by the beauty and wisdom of the natural world that often reflects our inner world and answers the most pressing questions we face.
+In 2011 Sebastiana and Birgitta Campbell created the duet The Fire Doves.
+With Sebastiana on vocals and the accordion and Birgitta on violion they performed widely Sebastiana's original material and traditional songs until 2018.
+Sebastiana's songs explore life's most poignant themes, such as relationships and intimacy, emotional landscapes, time, death, change and more.
+Many of Sebastiana's lyrics are inspired by the beauty, wisdom and imagery of the natural world that often reflects our inner world and answers the most pressing questions we face.

 Buy The Fire Doves' CD Falling here:

 £10, plus £1.50 postage for UK or £3.50 postage for the rest of the world.

 2. Click here for delivery to the rest of the world

 Since 2014 The Fire Doves have been collaborating with Helen Wells, a Norwich-based artist and film maker.
 Together they have created artistic videos that echo and support the underlying messages of Sebastiana's songs.

 Each video is filmed in a different season - Deep Song in winter, Falling in autumn and Forgotten Life in summer.